Seek Returns logo

 Min

-APH vs. UBER: A comparison of their P/E Ratio against their respective Hardware, Equipment & Parts and Software - Application industry benchmarks.
+APH vs. UBER: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Electronic Equipment, Instruments & Components and Ground Transportation industry benchmarks.

 APH